This privacy notice outlines how we handle your personal information in our online consumer surveys.

 - Changes to privacy notice

 The Financial Ombudsman Service is the data controller for any personal information that we process unless we state otherwise.
-If you wish to contact us, you can find details here.
+If you wish to contact us, you can find details on our website.

 Where we get personal information from